My Fellow Americans: Cast

+Production

+The film had initially been written for Walter Matthau and Jack Lemmon before the Matthau role ultimately went to James Garner due to Matthau vacating for health reasons.
+In an interview with Variety, Garner stated both he and Lemmon had wanted to work together for a long time and saw the film as an opportunity to do so.
+The character of DNC Chair Joe Hollis was initially to be played by Daniel Benzali, but left the role due to scheduling conflicts with his series Murder One and was replaced with Wilford Brimley.
+According to Garner, the film was kept apolitical with no real life presidents, current or past, mentioned by name nor were the characters based on any real life administrations.

 Filming

 Most of the principal filming for the film was done in the mountains of western North Carolina.
 Scenes were filmed along the Broad River where it flows into Lake Lure in Rutherford County, Dillsboro, along the Great Smoky Mountains Railroad; Waynesville, where a giant clown sign crashes through their windshield as they try to flee and where they find the baby in the stolen car is in Marshall, North Carolina; and in Asheville, at the Biltmore Estate.

 In Asheville, North Carolina, the downtown area stands in for an unnamed town in West Virginia.
 There, the Western Carolina University Marching Band portrays the "All Dorothy Marching Band" (a fictional group based on Dorothy Gale in The Wizard of Oz), at a gay pride parade.

-In his memoirs, Garner wrote that he enjoyed working with Lemmon but felt the director "was a self appointed genius who didn't know his ass from second base and Jack and I both knew it."
+In his memoirs, Garner wrote that he enjoyed working with Lemmon but felt Segal "was a self appointed genius who didn't know his ass from second base and Jack and I both knew it."